 The Cotswold is one of the prettiest areas of England I have ever been to.
 Rolling hills, green valleys, quaint villages, everywhere you look is out of a postcard.

 We stayed at The Wood Norton and woke up bright and early to make the most of the 2 days we had in the region.
 On the first day, we visited Blockley, Kingham, Stow-on-the-Wold, Lower Slaughter and Bourton-on-the-Water.
 It seems like a lot but some villages are teeny tiny so you will only need an hour or so there.
 On Sunday, we explored Painswick, Miserden and Bibury, before heading back to London.

 Now to help you plan your trip to the Cotswolds, I listed all the villages below with a few recommendations here and there.
 Also, keep scrolling if you like pictures of quaint houses and autumnal foliage.
 Bundle up and let’s go!

 Blockley was just waking up when we arrived on Saturday morning.
 It is a very small village so you won’t need long to explore it.
 Take a moment to appreciate the local architecture.
 All houses are built with the local sand colour Cotswold stone.

 Walk to the top of the hill for glimpses of the countryside.

-There you will find a picturesque church, and you will see that even cemeteries are pretty in the Cotswolds.
+There you will find a picturesque church, and you will see that even the cemeteries are pretty in the Cotswolds.

 Our next stop was another very small, yet very pretty, village.
 Kingham is on flat land, the exact opposite of Blockley.

 It is all about the details in Kingham, the front porches are all ridiculously quaint.

 Walk around the main green and wander toward the church.